-ADwin data acquisition and control systems are commonly used for automotive test applications for ECUs and other CANbus devices, actuators, sensors, combustion engines, field bus systems, and many more.
-In our latest Apps Note, CAS DataLoggers outlines a typical automotive test application for documenting that components are up to specification.
+ADwin Data Acquisition and Control Systems are commonly used for automotive test applications for ECUs, actuators, sensors, engines, field bus systems, and many more.
+In this Apps Note, CAS DataLoggers outlines a typical automotive test application for documenting that components are up to specification.

-An automotive manufacturer has a switch/relay (the DUT or Device Under Test) which is mounted on a shaker test stand.
-Over time users run a given frequency and establish a frequency profile in the kHz range.
-Users stimulate the DUT by giving a frequency profile to the shaker to see if the switch’s contact opens over a short period of time (transient).
-Users are examining Resistance over Time (R over T) and peaks in the data representing durations of interest.
+An automotive manufacturer has a switch/relay (the Device Under Test or DUT) which is mounted on a shaker test stand.
+Test engineers control the shaker with a programmed frequency profile in the kHz range to simulate operating conditions for the DUT.
+The test will typically run for several days.
+The purpose of the testing is to see if the switch’s contact opens over a short period of time (transient failures) or if the contacts of the switch degrade due to the vibration profile and the time duration of the test.
+Users are examining Resistance over Time (R over T) and peaks in the data representing events of interest.

 First users connect the ADwin test system to a lab PC.
 Then, using its analog outputs, ADwin stimulates the DUT with precise timing, measures the responses via analog inputs, and accurately calculates the DUT’s dynamic values online.
 This stimulation can be performed over a wide frequency range from a few hundred Hertz to several hundred kilohertz.

-There are three ADwin series: ADwin-light-16, ADwin-Gold and ADwin-Pro.
+There are three ADwin series: ADwin-light-16, ADwin-Gold-ll and ADwin-Proll.

-The ADwin-light-16 and ADwin-Gold systems are low-cost solutions for applications with few I/O channels and limited expansion or configuration requirements.
-In contrast the modular, expandable ADwin-Pro system is recommended for applications with many channels and flexible configurations.
+The ADwin-light-16 and ADwin-Gold-ll systems are compact solutions for applications with few I/O channels and limited expansion or configuration requirements.
+In contrast, the modular, expandable ADwin-Pro-ll system is recommended for applications with many channels and flexible configurations.

 Classing of Transients

 ADwin systems perform all the necessary tests and also perform post-test data analysis.
 Here the ADwin measures and categorizes time in classes.
-Classes are time period ranges (i.e. the time resolution, for example 100 microseconds to 1 millisecond).
+Classes are time period ranges (i.e. the time resolution, for example 500 nanooseconds to 1 microsecond).
 In this relay test application, every sample over 7 ohm is classed as an interrupt.
 Users are specifically looking for all instances of this category.
 ADwin’s time range here is 500ns resolution to 2 milliseconds.

 During acquisition the ADwin test system checks to see if the signal is above the set level and if so, it then measures the duration and the value’s threshold.
 Online evaluation of measurement data is performed immediately after each sample is taken.
 The ADwin automatically classes the transient according to Time over Resistance (T/R)–for example, a Class 1 result indicates that the switch contact is continuously open.
 ADwin also manages the distribution of classes.

 Test information and measurement data is transferred to a control system and displayed on the PC through a graphical user interface (GUI).
-This is done via Ethernet or a Fieldbus interface.
-On production lines, a programmable controller is typically connected via Profibus, Interbus, CAN, serial interfaces etc. The ADwin automatically generates a table of the data and this information can then be stored as quality records in the production database.
+This is done via an Ethernet connection.
+On production lines, a programmable controller is typically connected via Profibusor other fieldbus The ADwin automatically generates a table of the data and this information can then be stored as quality records in the production database.